-Kate is responsible for delivering effective marketing strategies which raise the profile of NCO and generate charitable income.
-Before joining the team in 2015, Kate graduated from LSBU with a degree in Theatre Production.
-Since then she has provided marketing support to several charities and arts organisations in the South West.
-In her spare time Kate enjoys reading, walking and going to the theatre.
-She also bakes a mean cake.
+Kate is responsible for delivering effective communications and marketing strategies which raise the profile of NCO, whilst also generating income through fundraising initiatives.
+Kate has a degree in Theatre Production and has worked with several charities and arts organisations in the South West.
+Kate enjoys swimming, baking and going to the theatre.
+She gets very competitive at pub quizzes.

-Mairi is responsible for raising the profile of NCO and the exceptional opportunities it provides and for spearheading the development of NCO’s membership, particularly in geographical areas where participation in our orchestras is low.
-Before joining NCO, Mairi worked with a number of companies, including Welsh National Opera, English National Opera, the National Theatre and Scottish Opera to promote wider participation and engagement in the arts.
+Mairi is responsible for spearheading the development of NCO’s membership, particularly in geographical areas where participation in our orchestras is low.
+She is also responsible for managing the administrative and operational aspects of the six Regional Orchestras rehearsals and concerts.
+Before joining NCO, Mairi worked with a number of companies, including Welsh National Opera, English National Opera, the National Theatre and Scottish Opera, to promote wider participation and engagement in the arts.

 Charlie looks after and maintains the recognisable red skirts for NCO.
 She has previously worked in the theatre in wardrobe both for musical productions and straight productions in the West End of London, touring and Bristol.
 Charlie trained in wardrobe at The Bristol Old Vic Theatre School and studied Bespoke and Manufacturing Tailoring at London College of Fashion.
 She likes horse riding, walking, going to the theatre and listening to music.

 Vicky is delighted to join NCO this year.
 She has over 15 years of senior-level experience in development work for a variety of arts charities including Barbican Centre and English National Opera.
 Vicky's role will focus on fundraising for our work.
 Vicky loves music and also enjoys art and design exhibitions, reading, running and poker.